sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 This had left me with quite a hefty sum of money in my bank account.
 For the next month or two, I kept close tabs on where my expenses went.
 Most of it was allocated to food, drink, technical books, and entertainment.
 With this data in hand, I calculated that it would take about 2 years before I completely ran out of money.

 Obviously, this was not an acceptable future to me, so I rethought the situation to be more of an experiment.
-Then I asked myself: "How much of my money am I willing to pay to know whether or not this is a viable way of life for me?".
+Then I asked myself: "How much of my money am I willing to pay to know whether this is a viable way of life for me?".
 Turns out what I was willing to spend came down to about 4 months of living expenses.
 Considering I needed some margin if I were to go back to working as a full-time employee, I gave myself 3 months to start working as a freelancer.
 This means I set myself a limit, a breaking condition, before I quit my job.
 The condition was: "If I do not have a signed multi-month freelance contract within the next three months, I will abandon the plan and focus on finding stable employment again".

 I discussed my intent with my then-fiancee (now wife), as it also affected her.
 She was okay with delaying our long term plans with about one year in case I did not reach my intended goal.
 This gave me two things.
-First of all, it helped reassure me that I was not doing harm to the people I cared about.
+Foremost, it helped reassure me that I was not doing harm to the people I cared about.
 Secondly, it served as a sanity-check of my plans.
 If my goal was completely unrealistic, she would have undoubtedly told me at that point.

 ## References